C. S. Lewis: "Trilemma"

 In a much-cited passage from Mere Christianity, Lewis challenged the view that Jesus was a great moral teacher but not God.
 He argued that Jesus made several implicit claims to divinity, which would logically exclude that claim:

 Although this argument is sometimes called "Lewis's trilemma", Lewis did not invent it but rather developed and popularized it.
-It has also been used by Christian apologist Josh McDowell in his book More Than a Carpenter.
-It has been widely repeated in Christian apologetic literature, but largely ignored by professional theologians and biblical scholars.
+It has also been used by the Christian apologist Josh McDowell in his book More Than a Carpenter.
+It has been widely repeated in Christian apologetic literature but largely ignored by professional theologians and biblical scholars.

 Lewis's Christian apologetics, and this argument in particular, have been criticized.
 Philosopher John Beversluis described Lewis's arguments as "textually careless and theologically unreliable", and this particular argument as logically unsound and an example of a false dilemma.
-The Pluralist theologian John Hick claimed that New Testament scholars do not now support the view that Jesus claimed to be God.
-The Anglican New Testament scholar N. T. Wright criticizes Lewis for failing to recognize the significance of Jesus' Jewish identity and setting – an oversight which "at best, drastically short-circuits the argument" and which lays Lewis open to criticism that his argument "doesn't work as history, and it backfires dangerously when historical critics question his reading of the gospels", although he argues that this "doesn't undermine the eventual claim".
+The Anglican New Testament scholar N. T. Wright criticizes Lewis for failing to recognize the significance of Jesus's Jewish identity and setting – an oversight which "at best, drastically short-circuits the argument" and which lays Lewis open to criticism that his argument "doesn't work as history, and it backfires dangerously when historical critics question his reading of the gospels", although he argues that this "doesn't undermine the eventual claim".

 Lewis used a similar argument in The Lion, the Witch and the Wardrobe, when the old Professor advises his young guests that their sister's claims of a magical world must logically be taken as either lies, madness, or truth.